 Senior Lecturer, MRC Centre for Developmental Neurobiology

-Co-produced by Shobana Jeyasingh Dance & the Cultural Institute at King’s College London as part of the Knowledge Producers programme.
+Co-produced by Shobana Jeyasingh Dance and the Cultural Institute at King’s College London as part of the Knowledge Producers programme

-Made with support from Arts Council England and King’s College London.
+Supported by Arts Council England and King’s College London